I have only been to 2 technology type conferences in my relatively short career, BOTH of them have been CodeMash.

 I cant begin to explain how cool of a conference this is.
 I would love to know about another conference where I can see this:

-- a keynoter in socks talking about "retards" and pointy haired bosses
+- a keynoter in socks talking about pointy haired bosses

 - a giant slide that says “SHIT!!! we built it wrong”